luckman212/cscheck/README.md

 ### Automation

-One way to use this tool is to periodically run it against your entire /Applications directory, and compare it to a set of known-good values.
+One way to use this tool is to periodically run it against your entire /Applications directory, and compare the output to a set of known-good values.

 Here's a simple example of how one could do this: